GravityKit/GravityView/readme.txt

     * Added: Track the number of pageviews entries get by using the new `[gv_pageviews]` shortcode integration with the lightweight [Pageviews](https://pageviews.io/) plugin
     * Fixed: [GP Nested Forms](https://gravitywiz.com/documentation/gravity-forms-nested-forms/) compatibility issues
     * Fixed: PHP warnings appeared when searching Views for sites running GP Populate Anything with "Default" permalinks enabled
+* Improved: When a View is embedded on a post or page with an incompatible URL Slug, show a warning ([read more](https://docs.gravityview.co/article/659-reserved-urls))
 * Fixed: Number field decimal precision formatting not being respected
 * Updated: Polish translation (Thanks, Dariusz!)